By David Werner

-By now, most of the people that work with me have probably noticed that I’m very interested in studying and teaching movement skill.
+By now, most of the people that know me have probably noticed that I’m very interested in studying and teaching movement skill.
 I want to tell you why I think it’s so important.

 This goes back to the early days of CrossFit Seattle, when the gym was in an old hangar building at Sand Point Magnuson Park.
 At the time, I was just starting to teach some fundamental gymnastic skills.
 I could find very little information on teaching this to adults and had to figure it out myself.
 The handstand is considered the most fundamental skill in gymnastics, so that had to be my first priority.
 At first, my approach was to ask people to kick up to a handstand position against a wall.
 For some of our clients, this part was pretty straightforward.

 Not so for Dave Shephard.
 He was strong, a 20 year veteran of the Army Special Forces and was willing to work hard.
 He thought of himself as athletic.
 The problem was, he was stiff.
 He moved with the supple grace of a piece of plywood, a thick one.
 No matter how hard he tried, he could not get himself into a handstand position.
 His attempts were so clumsy even he had to laugh.
 We literally used four people to support and lift Sheppard as he tried to kick into a handstand position.
 Yikes.
 Clearly this was the wrong approach.

 For me, it was a light bulb moment.
 Just being strong isn’t enough.
 You need to be flexible, too.
 Shephard could move a heavy barbell, but he couldn’t line his arms up straight overhead.
 He couldn’t move well.
 Without an ability to move well, to get into a proper position, what good was his strength?

 Now, it never crossed my mind that there was some inherent limitation in the way Shephard’s body was put together, that he just wasn’t built for handstands.
 I just thought his shoulders were too tight and weak in that position.
 I knew we could change that, but at that time, I wasn’t quite sure how to go about it.